 In addition to the lecture component of this course, additional learning opportunities in the form of chances to participate in ongoing psychological research will be provided.
 Announcements regarding such opportunities will be made during the semester through postings in the "announcements" section of Blackboard(WebCT).
 Projects usually require one hour or less of your time, but this may vary.
 In recognition of the value of your time, and in recognition that you are learning something about the discipline of psychology beyond what you would in the normal classroom environment, an extra credit of 1 to 2% for each study in which you participate will be added to your total grade to a MAXIMUM extra credit of 5%.
 Note that there is no guarantee that all students will be able to achieve the maximum extra credit.
-These extra credits are added only after all grade cutoffs have been established such that students who choose not to participate are not disadvantaged.
+As all grade cutoffs were established prior to the addition of the extra credits, students who choose not to participate will not be disadvantaged.